Kinvey/dotnet-sdk/README.md

 ## Test

-Build the `Kinvey.Tests` project to build all the Kinvey Xamarin SDK tests.
+Build the `Kinvey.Tests` project to build all the Kinvey .NET SDK tests.

 ## License
 See [LICENSE](LICENSE.txt) for details.